BattleTalent/community-docs/website/docs/tutorial-tips.md

 Since the PC version doesn't have a log in-game there is another way to find out what's wrong with your mod.
 All notices and errors will be saved instantly to this file.

 `C:\Users\<YOUR_USER>\AppData\LocalLow\CrossLink\BattleTalent\Player.log`

-## Upgrade and vulnerability colors

-Upgrade and vulnerability colors will be set by the "skill change colors" property of the "interact trigger" component.
-But there are some important things to watchout for.

-* The added meshes should have a material where emmision is turned on.
-* The added meshes should have a material where emmision does not have an emmision map texture.
-* The added meshes should have a material where emmision map texture color is set to 1,1,1,0.